 After Sara posted some of Jack’s paintings online, the drawings were celebrated by many in the Armed Forces community, even racing all the way to pole position with Formula 1 favourites.

-Now Jack’s drawings have been put into print in his book, Flying High in the Sunlit Silence.
+Now Jack’s drawings have been put into print in his book, Flying High in the Sunlit Silence and in a dedicated website.
 Cementing Jack’s adoration for aviation, the title of the book is inspired by a poem originally written by a Spitfire pilot.

 Flying High in the Sunlit Silence features Jack’s drawings alongside copy written by pilots about their experiences of flying, plus the history of each plane and helicopter.